ifgiovanni/ifgiovanni/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Android & iOS apps
+- 🔭 I’m currently working on React, Angular and PHP
-- 🌱 I’m currently learning ReactJS, React Native and NodeJS
+- 🌱 I’m currently learning about DevOps

 ___